Nexedi/neoppod/README.rst

   Stores data, preserving history.
 All available storage nodes are in use simultaneously.
 This offers redundancy and data distribution.
-  Available backends: MySQL (InnoDB, RocksDB or TokuDB), SQLite
+  Available backends: MySQL (InnoDB or RocksDB), SQLite

 - "admin" nodes (mandatory for startup, optional after)